RogerNi/Brand_Description_Data/README.md

 ```

+## Current Usages
+The data is currently used to test `keywords extraction` related programs.

 ## Issues
-+ The context from Wikipedia may have problems with the format that some sentences are splitted by `line break` but not `Whitespace Character`.
++ The context from Wikipedia may have problems with the format that some sentences are splitted by `line break (\n)` but not `Whitespace Character ( )`.
+In some cases, two words will be regarded as one during word segmentation (if the program first delete all `line break` and the words immediately before and after the `line break` are joint).
 + Some brands are unfortunate to have no context crawled.